andhapp/tune_my_query/README.markdown

     sudo gem install tune_my_query

-And do in the model class where you have used a database specific SQL, like this:
+And do the following in the model class where you have used a database specific SQL, like this:

     tune_my_query :like

-Here like signifies the extension to usual SQL LIKE.
+Here 'like' signifies the extension to usual SQL LIKE.

 Does it only work with LIKE?
 What a futile effort
 -------------------------------------------------
 Yes, at the moment it only does that.
-But, you can fork the code and add your own commands in the commands directory inside lib.
-Every new command that you add should have a name ending with Command.
+But, you can fork the code and add your own commands in the lib/commands directory.
+Every new command you add should have a name ending with "Command".
 For example: AwesomeCommand.
-Add a singleton execute method to it and send me a patch, I will add it in.
+Add a singleton "execute" method to it and send me a patch, I will add it in.
 Please do add specs.

 Specs